Driver Ed (Veronica Mars)

 "Driver Ed" is the second episode of the second season of the American mystery television series Veronica Mars, and the twenty-fourth episode overall.
 Written by Diane Ruggiero and directed by Nick Marck, the episode premiered on UPN on October 5, 2005.

 The series depicts the adventures of Veronica Mars (Kristen Bell) as she deals with life as a high school student while moonlighting as a private detective.
-In this episode, Veronica is tasked with proving that the bus driver did not drive off the cliff in order to kill himself.
-Meanwhile, Wallace (Percy Daggs III) starts a relationship with new student Jackie (Tessa Thompson).
+In this episode, Veronica tries to help a grieving family member rule out suicide, and Wallace (Percy Daggs III) helps a transfer student.
+Later, a mayoral candidate asks Keith (Enrico Colantoni) to consider running for sheriff.